-Since January 1 2021, European nationals permitted to live in the UK are, with certain exceptions, still entitled to work without obtaining a permit or visa.
-European Economic Area (EEA - Iceland, Liechtenstein, Norway plus Switzerland) nationals and family members can be employed, self-employed or start their own business.
+Before January 1 2021, European nationals were permitted to live in the UK are, with certain exceptions, still entitled to work without obtaining a permit or visa.
+European Economic Area (EEA - Iceland, Liechtenstein, Norway plus Switzerland) nationals and family members could be employed, self-employed or start their own business.

-Post-Brexit, EU and EEA nationals can continue to visit the UK for holidays and short-term trips without a visa by showing a valid passport or national identity card, but will not be able to enter the UK with only an identity card from October 1 2021.
+Post-Brexit, EU and EEA nationals can continue to visit the UK for holidays and short-term trips (no more than 90 days) without a visa by showing a valid passport or national identity card.
+However, from October 2021, individuals may only be able to enter the UK with a valid passport.